thomassuedbroecker/library-app-kubernetes/README.md

     ```
     When the download of the configuration files is finished, a command is displayed that you can use to set the path to the local Kubernetes configuration file as an environment variable.

-4. Log in to the Bluemix Container Registry CLI.
+4. Log in to the IBM Cloud Container Registry CLI.
 List the image repositories of the cluster.
     ```
     bx cr login
     bx cr namespace-list